Home > Sustainability > Society > Social Contribution Activities

 Social Contribution Activity Policy

-1. KYOCERA Document Solutions Inc. aims to fulfill its social responsibility as a company by supporting voluntary social contribution activities carried out by employees free of charge.
+- 1. KYOCERA Document Solutions Inc. aims to fulfill its social responsibility as a company by supporting voluntary social contribution activities carried out by employees free of charge.
 We also expect these activities to enhance the personal development of our employees.
 As an institution fulfilling our social responsibility as a company, we have established a Social Contribution Committee to engage in these activities, not as profit-driven endeavors.

-2. KYOCERA Document Solutions Inc. engages in social contribution activities regardless of specific requirements when the company deems it necessary to directly contribute to society.
+- 2. KYOCERA Document Solutions Inc. engages in social contribution activities regardless of specific requirements when the company deems it necessary to directly contribute to society.

 Main activities

-Donating Christmas Gifts to Children
+Donation of Christmas Gifts to Children

 Conducting Special Science Classes